MarkkBarrett/HandbookCA/HandbookVSCode/Content/Task-Estimation-In-Scrum.md

 **6. Utilise collaborative techniques**

 Estimation techniques such as planning poker.
-This is a technique used where each developer is equipped with a set of cards representing the Fibonacci sequence.
+I know, I know, boring.
+But this is the how behind the why of "Use estimation as a team activity".This is a technique used where each developer is equipped with a set of cards representing the Fibonacci sequence.
 After discussing a new task, each team member presents a card from their hand, facilitating a collaborative estimation process.
 This method encourages everyone to share their perspective and drives a more reliable consensus.